jasvithaBuggana/Customer-Churn-Prediction-for-Telecom-Company-/README.md

 ## Overview

-This repository contains the implementation of diverse classification predictive models for predicting phone service customer churn in a telecommunications business.
+This project contains the implementation of diverse classification predictive models for predicting phone service customer churn in a telecommunications business.
 The implemented models include K-NN (K-Nearest Neighbors), Decision Tree, Random Forest, and Logistic Regression.
 The project achieved a notable validation accuracy of 95%.

 ## Project Components